jar398/listtools/doc/diff-tool-notes.md

 tools (currently `merge.py` but potentially elsewhere in addition or instead)

+## Input

+Two checklists in Darwin Core format.
+Rows are for either accepted names or synonyms.
+Eah synonym links to its corresponding accepted row via `acceptedNameUsageID` per Darwin Core.
+The `canonicalName` extension is also processed; this column is used in GBIF and gives the `scienficName` minus the authority and year information.

+Within each checklist, it is assumed that every record denotes a distinct extension, i.e. for any pair of records there is some specimen that falls under one record but not the other.
+This may not be always be true (e.g. when considering objective synonyms in the absence of lumping or splitting), but I don't think this will matter much in practice; it is a simple assumption to explain and reason about.

+Between checklists, extensions may or may not be shared, and in particular a single name might be found through analysis of hierarchy or synonyms to have different extensions in the two inputs.
+The tool is dealing centrally with taxon concepts, only using names heuristically to try to match concepts between the two checklists.

 ## Cleaning

 `start.py` performs a miscellaneous set of functions to ensure